tjohann/a20_sdk/README.md

 Internal flash
 --------------

 The cubietruck and the olimex have a flashchip soldered.
-The support for them via this sdk is on the TODO list.
+There`re not supported out-of-the-box.
+For more informations about it take a look at https://linux-sunxi.org/Storage .

 Versioninfo